Every solid rocket motor design is a balancing act among performance, cost and complexity.

-For some, the word ends discussion.
-For us, it's a starting point.
+For some, the word impossible ends discussions.
+For us, it’s a starting point.

 At Northrop Grumman, we work every day to define — and redefine — what’s possible.
 Our teams are constantly questioning, problem-solving and creating new ways to tackle seemingly impossible challenges.
 The result?
 A shared purpose that puts us at the forefront of innovation and technological advancements, contributing everywhere from the depths of the ocean to the mysterious expanse of space.

 Defining Possible is more than the practical application of our shared purpose, it’s a promise to our team and customers that we’ll always rise to the challenge.
 It’s the codification of our mission to ensure that a brighter future starts right here, right now.
 It’s reflected in all the work we do and seen in everything we create — including autonomous underwater vehicles, digital defenses for physical assets, the world’s first stealth bomber, the most powerful telescope ever created and much more.
 Ultimately, our push to define the future is driven by a singular focus: accomplishing the impossible.

 Solving the mysteries of the universe is impossible.
 Until it’s not.

 At Northrop Grumman, we’re on the forefront of national security and space exploration.

 Every day, Northrop Grumman is working with our partners to learn more and defend throughout the space domain, one of the most important factors in national security.